MBK Dowel Roller

-Still not enough breeze, although the kite seemed to clear the wind gradient at around 50 feet.
+There was still not enough breeze, although the kite seemed to clear the wind gradient at around 50 feet.

-The kite had new sail ties, and seemed to be pulling to the right, so I tensioned up one of the ties to flatten the sail a little on that side.
+The kite had new sail ties and seemed to be pulling to the right, so I tensioned up one of the ties to flatten the sail a little on that side.

 This worked, and I had fun for a while, hovering the kite just centimeters from the grass with more than 30 meters (100 feet) of line out.

 There was some very weak thermal lift about, and one little climb occurred where the line slipped out at a snail's pace.
-Although some distance downwind, the Roller drifted vertically up for 30 feet or so.
+Although some distance downwind, the roller drifted vertically up for 30 feet or so.

 This day was an example of where the kite cannot achieve anywhere near its maximum line angle, even though the wind strength was enough to keep it in the air.

 Finally, I brought the kite right down to my hand, slowly winding line onto the winder.
 It wasn't such a bad flying session after all!
-Of the few flights the Roller has had, this was the highest it's been.
+Of the few flights the roller has had, this was the highest it's been.